blogdaren/Logger/README.md

   >> Logger::LOG_LEVEL_WARN
   >> Logger::LOG_LEVEL_ERROR
   >> Logger::LOG_LEVEL_CRAZY
-* $arg3: whether to print log or not on terminal, default `true`
+* $arg3: whether to print log or not on terminal, default `NULL`
-* $arg4: where to store log file, default `/tmp/default.log`, or u can leave it empty then will do nothing
+* $arg4: where to store log file, default `''`, u can keep it empty then will do nothing
 ```

 ## Demostrate